Grooming guide

 • Detangling spray or water mist

-• Mat splitter or curved scissors (for stubborn mats only)
+• Mat splitter or curved scissors (stubborn mats only)

 How to brush